OFDataCommittee/OFMLHackathon/doc/developer/git.rst

 Setup
 =====

-  - Fork the SmartSim repository
+  - Fork the SmartRedis repository
   - Set upstream as the main repository and set upstream push remote to ``no_push``
   - Follow installation instructions